FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 4.9-3 Firmware upgrade

-**Slave configuration file upgrade**：After the robot is disabled, upload the upgrade file, select the slaves that need to be upgraded (control box slaves, main body drive slaves 1~6, and end slaves), perform the upgrade operation, and display the upgrade status.
+**Slave configuration file upgrade**:After the robot is disabled, upload the upgrade file, select the slaves that need to be upgraded (control box slaves, main body drive slaves 1~6, and end slaves), perform the upgrade operation, and display the upgrade status.

 .. image:: teaching_pendant_software/147.png
    :width: 3in